 The company's 2010 annual meeting is scheduled for April 19, 2010.
 If a shareholder wishes to have a proposal considered for inclusion in next year's proxy statement, he or she must submit the proposal in writing so that we receive it by November 9, 2009.
 Proposals should be addressed to the company's corporate secretary, Lilly Corporate Center, Indianapolis, Indiana 46285.
 In addition, the company's bylaws provide that any shareholder wishing to propose any other business at the annual meeting must give the company written notice by November 9, 2009.
 That notice must provide certain other information as described in the bylaws.
-Copies of the bylaws are available online at http://investor.lilly.com/governance.cfm or in paper form upon request to the company's corporate secretary.
+Copies of the bylaws are available online at http://investor.lilly.com/governance.cfm.